lxsmnsyc/solid-emoji-picker/README.md

 By default, `solid-emoji-picker` loads the emoji data from `unicode-emoji-json`'s UNPKG.
 You can use the following to modify the data handling:

 - `setCDN` - sets the base CDN path, defaults to `"https://unpkg.com/unicode-emoji-json/"`
+- `setEmojiURL` - specify the full path of the emoji data JSON.
+If not set, it defaults to selected CDN path + `"data-by-emoji.json"`.
-- `setDataURL` - specify the full path of the group data JSON.
+- `setGroupURL` - specify the full path of the group data JSON.
 If not set, it defaults to selected CDN path + `"data-by-group.json"`.
 - `setComponentsURL` - specify the full path of the component JSON.
 If not set, it defaults to selected CDN path + `"data-emoji-components.json"`.
 - `loadEmojiData` - Fetch the emoji data.
 - `loadEmojiComponents` - Fetch the components data.
+- `loadEmojiGroupData` - Fetch the emoji group data.
 - `setEmojiData` - Set the emoji data.
 - `setEmojiComponents` - Set the components data.
+- `setEmojiGroupData` - Set the emoji group data.

 ### Suspense

 `<EmojiPicker>` uses `createResource` for data fetching.
 Wrapping it in `<Suspense>` is recommended.

-To directly access these resource primitives, you can use `useEmojiData` and `useEmojiComponents`, both returns the data resource.
+To directly access these resource primitives, you can use `useEmojiData`, `useEmojiGroupData` and `useEmojiComponents`, both returns the data resource.

 ## Sponsors